 Standards-based progress reports provide the level of proficiency on specific standards for each subject area.
 Each subject is sub-divided into a list of essential skills and knowledge that students need to master.
 Scores (Indicators) are derived from observations, projects, and tests (Products).
-Each skill listed is scored teach me and I will forget, teach me and I will remember, involve me and I will learn." ~Benjamin Franklin
+Each skill listed is scored "Tell me and I will for teach me an